 It’s not a vintage goodie, but a “Made in China” reproduction with MDF inset panels and that awesome fake time-worn wear characteristic to this era of furniture.
 See the sticker in the bottom left?

 I have no need for these things other than I needed to check a “wanted to do” off my list.
 I’ve always wanted to rework a set of these.
 This particular folding screen seemed to be the perfect candidate.
-Now, I can totally appreciate the Asian influence and they would look cool in the right Boho or flea market style setting.
+Keep in mind, I can totally appreciate the Asian influence and they would look cool in the right Boho or flea market style setting.
 However, I could also see them in a totally reworked state.

 If you’re new to the term decoupage, it’s basically the art of cut work that includes paper and glue that originated in France in the 17th century though some say the Chinese may have used it as far back as the 12th century.
 Either way, it’s fun, super easy, and creates such magnificent drama.